banderson623/advent-of-code-2023/README.md

 TDA -> 12599

 Then I used least common multiplier to find the total number of trips required until we all got there

+# Day 9

+Okay this is a super fun problem.

+When I looked at Rust solutions from Day 8, I saw a lot of very slick string parsing patterns and borrowed heavily from [this example](https://github.com/chrismo80/advent_of_code/blob/default/src/year2023/day08/mod.rs) and [their "converts"](https://github.com/chrismo80/advent_of_code/blob/default/src/extensions/converter.rs) library.
+These are the things I need to learn to be better at rust.